Ghanshyam9829/Unlocking-Financial-Insights-in-Banking-Data/README.md

     - Identify unusual transactions and extract key information from account holder details.

 This structured approach ensures comprehensive analysis and valuable insights for optimizing banking services.

+## Banking Analysis Project

+### **Introduction**

+Welcome to the Banking Analysis Project.
+This project leverages Power BI to provide insightful analysis of banking datasets, focusing on transactional trends, customer profiles, and the overall banking ecosystem.
+The analysis is divided into three main sections: Transaction and Amount Analysis, Interest Rates, Credit Scores, and Loan Analysis, and Branch and Customer Analysis.
+These insights aim to guide FinInsight Group in advising banking institutions on optimizing services, enhancing customer satisfaction, and managing financial risks.

+### **Sections**

+1. **Transaction and Amount Analysis**
+   - This section focuses on examining transaction types, amounts, and patterns over time.
+The analysis includes categorizing transactions into broader categories, investigating high-value transactions, and understanding trends across different time periods.
+Additionally, it involves currency conversion to standardize transaction amounts for better comparison.

+2. **Interest Rates, Credit Scores, and Loan Analysis**
+   - In this section, the relationship between interest rates, account balances, and loan amounts is analyzed.
+The correlation between credit scores and loan amounts is examined to understand customer credit behavior.
+This analysis helps in identifying the impact of interest rates on account balances and understanding how credit scores influence loan management.

+3. **Branch and Customer Analysis**
+   - This section provides insights into branch performance and customer behaviors.
+It involves analyzing branch activity, identifying the most active branches, and evaluating customer loyalty based on account duration.
+The section also includes extracting and analyzing customer demographics to understand their influence on transaction behaviors and account characteristics.